blhmr/BareDB/README.md

 ## Why BareDB

-BareDB offers a compelling choice for developers seeking a straightforward and efficient solution for basic database operations in the C programming language.
-As a lightweight and user-friendly C library, BareDB simplifies the process of managing structured data by providing an intuitive interface for adding, reading, updating, and deleting structs (soon) within a database file.
-Its simplicity allows even those new to database programming to seamlessly incorporate database functionalities into their C applications.
-With BareDB, developers can leverage its ease of use and minimalist design to streamline their codebase, ensuring that database operations are both accessible and efficient.
-Whether for small-scale projects or as an easy-to-integrate component in larger applications, BareDB stands out as a valuable tool for simplifying the implementation of fundamental database functionalities in C, contributing to a more straightforward and organized development process.
+BareDB simplifies basic database operations in C with a user-friendly and lightweight approach.
+It provides an intuitive interface for adding, reading, updating, and soon deleting structs in a database file.
+Even for beginners, BareDB offers a straightforward way to incorporate database functionalities into C applications.
+Its minimalist design streamlines code, making database operations accessible and efficient.
+Whether for small projects or as a component in larger applications, BareDB is a valuable tool, simplifying the implementation of fundamental database functions in C.

 ## Getting Started